 Yes, the Arch is tall.
 It happens to be the tallest man-made national monument in the United States.
 In fact, it’s the tallest arch in the world, standing at an impressive 630 feet tall.
 Travel to the top inside the Arch and experience breathtaking views that let you see up to 30 miles away on a clear day – with the winding Mississippi River on one side and downtown St. Louis on the other.

-Massive renovations to the Arch Grounds began in the summer of 2014 and will be entirely completed in July 2018.
+Massive renovations to the Arch Grounds began in the summer of 2014 and were completed in July 2018.
 The $350 million makeover puts this destination as one of the most anticipated “must see” attractions in the Midwest and beyond.
 The riverfront area was reconstructed for easier access between the Arch and the riverboats for both pedestrians and cyclists.
 The park was extended over the highway so that you can walk easily from the Arch to the Old Courthouse.
-In July of 2018, the new Museum at the Gateway Arch opens and will feature interactive exhibits telling stories about the colonial 1600s through present day.
+In July of 2018, the new Museum at the Gateway Arch opened and features interactive exhibits telling stories about the colonial 1600s through present day.